OctopusDeploy/docs/docs/how-to/how-to-use-custom-certificates-with-octopus-server-and-tentacle.md

 ![](/docs/images/3049117/3278508.png "width=500")

 7. Select the Connectivity tab and then click Check health to verify the connection is working.
-If it's not, double check the Octopus Server and Tentacle thumbprints to ensure their correct.
+If it's not, double check the Octopus Server and Tentacle thumbprints to ensure they are correct.